 Thankfully, synaptic pruning is a normal part of brain health and is not a limitation to most neural plasticity.

 What is Neuroplasticity?

 Until the 1960s, mental health professionals and researchers believed that once we reach adulthood, our brains do not change.
-It was thought that after early adulthood what we had at that time regarding brains structure and size were permanent.
+It was thought that after early adulthood what we had at that time regarding brain structure and size was permanent.